Jira

 [required]

-The type of the extractor (e.g. issues-search).
+The type of the extractor (e.g. issues-search, issues-count).

 frequency